 More now than ever, responsible aquaculture is crucially important.
 The debate between wild and farmed salmon continues, dealing with complex issues such as environmental contamination, toxins, sea lice and other diseases.

 My motto is that while farmed fish are a part of the world’s diet, they don’t have to be a part of my menu.
-Duke’s Chowder House is committed to serving only 100% Wild Alaskan Salmon and other fresh, Wild-Caught Seafood.
+Duke’s Seafood & Chowder is committed to serving only 100% Wild Alaskan Salmon and other fresh, Wild-Caught Seafood.
 But half of the fish market in the US today is farmed fish, and that margin is growing.
 This is why best practices and proper farm management is key to preserving fish populations for future generations.

 Wild Salmon, when sustainably caught and transported, is highly beneficial to both customers and the environment.
 Farmed fish can contain PCB’s, a toxic organic compound found in their pellet feed.
 Wild Salmon, however, contain very low levels of toxins and tend to be higher in nutrients due to their natural diet.
 Well-managed fisheries, like those in Alaska, cause little environmental damage, while fish farms can pollute their marine environments with stagnant open-net pens filled with trapped fish.